Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 • Ask whether they provide a certificate of analysis (CoA) for each batch.

 • Avoid providers that add unauthorized additives such as B12 or cyanocobalamin without clinical justification.
-The FDA has flagged this practice as a safety concern (FDA safety communication).
+The FDA has flagged this practice as a safety concern (FDA April 2026 clarification).

 • Confirm that the total price includes medication, supplies, and follow-up visits.
 Some providers charge these separately.